'Overwhelm the problem': Inside Biden’s war on COVID-19 | Taiwan News | 2021/02/11

 WASHINGTON (AP) — The meetings begin each day not long after dawn.
 Dozens of aides report in, coffee in hand, joining by Zoom from agency headquarters, their homes or even adjacent offices.

-The sessions start with the latest sobering statistics meant to focus the work and offer a reminder of what’s at stake: new coronavirus cases, people in hospitals, deaths.
+The sessions start with the latest sobering statistics to focus the work: new coronavirus cases, people in hospitals, deaths.
 But they also include the latest signs of progress: COVID-19 tests administered, vaccine doses shipped, shots injected.

 Where the last administration addressed the pandemic with the vernacular of a natural disaster — using the Federal Emergency Management Agency’s mantra of a “federally supported, state managed and locally executed” response — Biden’s team is borrowing from the Pentagon and the doctrine of overwhelming force.